awsdocs/amazon-gamelift-developer-guide/doc_source/integration-engines-setup-unreal.md

 # Add Amazon GameLift to an Unreal Engine Game Server Project<a name="integration-engines-setup-unreal"></a>

-This topic helps you set up and use the Amazon GameLift Server SDK plugin for Unreal Engine in your game server projects\.
-If you're unsure whether Amazon GameLift supports the operating systems you're using, see [For Custom Game Servers](gamelift-supported.md#gamelift-supported-servers)\.
+This topic helps you set up and use the GameLift Server SDK plugin for Unreal Engine in your game server projects\.
+If you're unsure whether the GameLift service supports the operating systems you're using, see [For custom game servers](gamelift-supported.md#gamelift-supported-servers)\.

 ## Set Up the Unreal Engine Server SDK Plugin<a name="integration-engines-setup-unreal-setup"></a>

-Follow these steps to get the Amazon GameLift Server SDK plugin for Unreal Engine ready for your game server projects\.
+Follow these steps to get the GameLift Server SDK plugin for Unreal Engine ready for your game server projects\.

-**To set up the Amazon GameLift SDK plugin for Unreal Engine**
+**To set up the GameLift SDK plugin for Unreal Engine**

-1. **Download the [Amazon GameLift Server SDK](https://aws.amazon.com/gamelift/getting-started)\.** To verify that your game system requirements are supported, see [Amazon GameLift SDKs](gamelift-supported.md)\.
+1. **Download the [GameLift Server SDK](https://aws.amazon.com/gamelift/getting-started)\.** To verify that your game system requirements are supported, see [GameLift SDKs](gamelift-supported.md)\.

 1. **Build the C\+\+ Server SDK libraries for Unreal\.** The SDK download contains the source code for C\+\+ \(see `GameLift_<release date>\GameLift-SDK-Release-<version>\GameLift-cpp-ServerSDK-<version>`\)\.
 Check the README file in this directory for minimum requirements and additional information before building the SDK\.